AndrewIrwin/data-visualization/docs/133-reproducible-reports.md

 * Format your code nicely.
 Use a [style guide](https://style.tidyverse.org/).
 Or use an automatic code formatter such as styler (see below).
 Leave a blank line before and after your code chunk blocks.
 * Format your output nicely.
 This includes tables and figures.
 (See below.)
 * knit your report, read the formatted version, revise the markdown source, and repeat.

+For examples of these formatting tips, see the source for this file: click on "view source" in the lower right of this window.

 Headings make your markdown document easier to navigate too.
 Look for the "show outline" button in the upper right of Rstudio's editing pane.